How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 Once you have that number, it’s time to calculate your deficit.
 Here’s the fun part.

-Step 3: Determine your caloric deficit based on your goals
+Step 3, determine your caloric deficit based on your goals

 You know you should never eat below your BMR because it puts you in starvation mode, but you should also tailor your deficit based on your goals.
-A person with 30% body fat and no experience in strength training can get away with a larger deficit than a person who is at 20% body fat.
+A person with 30% body fat and no experience strength training can get away with a larger deficit than the person who is at 20% body fat.
 The larger the deficit, the closer you get to starvation mode.
-Plus, the harder it will be for you to maintain consistency, and consistency is key at any level.
+Plus, the harder it will be for you to maintain consistently, and consistency is key at any level.

 I would not recommend more than a 30% deficit for most people.
 It’s difficult to maintain, and it will sabotage your muscle-building goals.
 If you are already healthy (let’s just say <18% body fat for men or <22% body fat for women—debate me on that later) I would not go above a 20% deficit.